techlore/plexus/README.md

 When users move to a de-googled ROM like GrapheneOS or LineageOS, they are faced with opening their standard applications hoping they work.
 Plexus aims to beat the guessing game and allow users to know exactly what will happen once they flash a new ROM.

 ## Navigating Plexus
 Currently, Plexus is just a standard CSV spreadsheet in this repo.
-You can search for the app you are interested in with the find function in your web browser.

 **NOTE: Plexus is only for applications directly or indirectly from the Google Play Store.
 Please do not submit applications from F-Droid as they are all expected to work.**